 Our checkpoint mechanism can also run concurrently with the main program, preventing full pause of the application during checkpointing, thus further reducing the overhead experienced by applications.
-There are two main implementation issues regarding concurrent (or incremental) checkpointing: (i) ensuring checkpoint consistency because the application continues executing while the checkpoint is created; and (ii) avoiding excessive resource consumption (CPU, memory) because of the extra load of executing the application and the checkpointing mechanism simultaneously, which could lead to thrashing and precluding the very performance gains sought by executing the checkpointing concurrently.
+There are two main implementation issues regarding concurrent (or incremental) checkpointing: i) ensuring checkpoint consistency, since the application continues executing while the checkpoint is created, and ii) avoiding excessive resource consumption (CPU, memory), due to the extra load of executing the application and the checkpointing mechanism simultaneously, that could lead to thrashing and preclude the very performance gains sought by executing the checkpointing concurrently.

 The first issue is related with isolation and atomicity.
-The checkpoint, while being carried out concurrently, must still be atomic with regard to the running application.
-This means that it must reflect a snapshot of the execution state that would also be obtained with the application paused or suspended (while the application is not modifying its state).
+The checkpoint, while being carried out concurrently, must still be atomic w.r.t. the running application.
+This means it must reflect a snapshot of the execution state that would also be obtained with the application paused or suspended (while the application is not modifying its state).
 Otherwise, there could co-exist in the snapshot objects checkpointed at different times, making the whole object graph inconsistent and violating application invariants.
-In essence, the challenge in this operation is that the application's working set (and VM's internal structures) will change while the checkpoint would be useless for being inconsistent.
+In essence, the challenge in this operation is that the application's working set (and VM's internal structures) will change, while the checkpointing is being carried out.
+If the changes were to be reflected into the data being saved, the checkpoint would be useless for being inconsistent.

-The second issue stems from the fact that if we want to simultaneously freeze a clone of the application state in time (to be able to save it in the checkpoint concurrently), while the application keeps executing and accessing the original object graph, it would potentially almost double the memory occupied by the VM.
-Furthermore, performing the serialization of the clone object graph will cause contention for the CPU, with the application code that is simultaneously being executed (although the OS is able to interleave their execution with some degree of efficiency).
+The second issue stems from the fact that if we want to simultaneously freeze a clone of the application state in time (to be able to save it in the checkpoint concurrently), while the application keeps executing and accessing the original object graph, it would potentially almost double the memory occupied by the virtual machine.
+Furthermore, performing the serialization of the clone object graph, will cause contention for the CPU, with the application code that is simultaneously being executed (although the OS is able to interleave their execution with some degree of efficiency).